There is no provision for any form of consolidated filing or group loss relief in Vietnam.

 - concludes an advance pricing agreement (APA) and submits annual APA report(s), or

-- has revenue below VND 200 billion, performs simple functions, and achieves at least the following ratios of earnings before interest and tax to revenue on the following business: distribution (5%), manufacturing (10%), processing (15%).
+- has revenue below VND 200 billion, performs simple functions, and achieves at least the following ratios of earnings before interest and tax to revenue from the following business: distribution (5%), manufacturing (10%), processing (15%).

 Decree 20 emphasises the need for closer scrutiny of all related-party transactions to ensure that value creation is actually generated from intra-group transactions.
 The substance-over-form principle is especially relevant to CIT deductions, and transfer pricing documentation will need to provide support for such related-party transactions.

 Decree 20 provided a 20% EBITDA cap on total interest expense.
 While Decree 20 is the guiding tax administration applicable to associated enterprises, it seems that the 20% EBITDA cap is applied to both related-party and third-party loans.

 There are no thin capitalisation requirements in the tax legislation.
 However, the level of permitted debt funding will be limited by virtue of licensing requirements.
 The maximum amount of debt funding is the difference between the licensed investment capital and charter capital.